wpilibsuite/GradleRIO/README.md

     robotCommand = "./something_else"     // The command to run when starting your robot program.
 This is calculated by default, with runArguments runArguments = "--hello"              // The command-line arguments to launch your jar with.
 By default, there are none.
-Not used if robotCommand set useDebugCommand = true                // Set to true if you want to use a remote debugger with your robot program.
+Not used if robotCommand set jvmArguments = "-Xmx90m"              // The arguments to give to the JVM.
+By default, there are none.
+Not used if robotCommand is set. useDebugCommand = true                // Set to true if you want to use a remote debugger with your robot program.
 Not used if robotCommand is set.
 }